umbongodrink/seskillscamp-cloud-linux/README.md

 # seskillscamp-cloud-linux
-A Sparta Global repo for learning and demo'ing Cloud and Linux skills and deployments, leart through the Sparta Education "Cloud Fundamentals course (November 2024)".
+A Sparta Global repo for learning and demo'ing Cloud and Linux skills and deployments, taught through the Sparta Education "Cloud Fundamentals course (November 2024)".

 <br>
 <br>